 Within the firm, Joey plays an active role on the India Team as well as on the Montréal office's Student Recruitment Committee.

 Joey holds a bachelor's degree in civil law from Université de Montréal (2015).
 During his studies, he worked with Clinique juridique Juripop, a non-profit organization whose chief mandate is to offer low-cost legal services, and Pro Bono Students Canada providing mentorship to secondary students.
-He also served as a clerk to Justice Jean-Pierre Archambault at the Court of Quebec.
+He also served as an intern to Justice Jean-Pierre Archambault at the Court of Quebec.

 Upon obtaining his law degree, Joey worked as a policy advisor and regional desk to the minister of Canadian Heritage in Ottawa.
 In this role, he was responsible for advising the Minister on government and stakeholder priorities and Quebec-related concerns.